joangro/PytorchConvSep/README.md

 ## PytorchConvSep Improvements

-- The first improvement made was to update the framework from the old discontinued _lasagne_ into a current supported and updated one, from which Pytorch was chosen, which is a deep-learning and tensor-based framework.
+- The first improvement made was to update the framework from the old discontinued _lasagne_ into a currently supported and updated one.
+Pytorch was chosen, which is a deep-learning and tensor-based framework.

 ![pytorch-logo](https://cdn-images-1.medium.com/max/1200/1*KKADWARPMxHb-WMxCgW_xA.png)

-- The architecture was further upgraded in order to support and work with _stereophonic_ signals, for which the new architecture can be depicted in the following figure:
+- The architecture was further upgraded in order to support and work with _stereophonic_ signals.
+This also meant taht the architecture had to be slightly modified, as seen in the following figure:

 ![Newframework](https://i.imgur.com/VuB3T5q.png)

-- Data transformations were applied in order to perform data augmentation, random STFT creation and mixing, channel muting and random song mixing in the same batch.
+- Data transformations were applied to perform data augmentation: random STFT creation and mixing, channel muting and random song mixing in the same batch.

 ## Instructions

-🚨 ATTENTION: Only supported in versions of Python 3.6.X or higher! 🚨
+🚨 Note: Python 3.6.X or higher versions are needed to run the code and its dependencies! 🚨

 Install packages:
 ```